BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_3_Adding_SSH_Hidden_Services.md

 > :information_source:  **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-To date, you've used Tor with your Bitcoin services, but you can also use it to protect other services on your machine, improving its security and privacy.
-This chapter demonstrates how by introducing an `ssh` hidden service to login remotely using Tor.
+To date, you've used Tor with your Bitcoin services, but you can also use it to protect other services on your machine, improving their security and privacy.
+This section demonstrates how by introducing an `ssh` hidden service to login remotely using Tor.

 ## Create SSH Hidden Services